ShuaibSiddiqui786/Kisan-Mitra-OpenAI/README.md

 ## Getting Started

-To get started with Kisan Mitra OpenAI, follow these steps:
+To get started with Kisan Mitra OpenAI, You can simply Fork it or just follow these steps:

 1. Clone the repository:
    ```sh